DataBranner/RegexBlaster/README.md

 ### To do

+ 1. Handle failed attack and non-combatant strings.

+ 1. Apply regex to attack string and non-combatant strings, showing partial matches in real time.

  1. Item gradually fading into or out of view.
 Useful for hits.

- 1. Display attack/noncombatant string and strings.

- 1. Apply regex to attack string and non-combatant strings, showing partial matches in real time.

- 1. Handle failed attack and non-combatant strings.

  1. Multiple attack and/or noncombatant strings.
 More points for multiple matches at once.

- 1. Set background color: automatically black for now.

  1. ESC: toggle pause/continue; from paused state, h => help page.